BA Gettysburg College, 2000

 History of War, Memory Studies, Cultural History, British History

 Isherwood is the author of the book Remembering the Great War (Bloomsbury 2017), which is a book about war books.
 His scholarly articles and book reviews have appeared in War and Society, First World War Studies, War, Literature and the Arts, The Journal of Military History, and War in History.
 He currently is working on two books that are under contract.
 The first, Life and Death on the Western Front, is an intimate history of a volunteer battalion (8/Queen’s) in the Great War.
 The second is a book on the politics of war memory and commemoration in American history.
 Isherwood is a member of the International Society of First World War Studies and The Society for Military History.
 In 2018, he was elected a Fellow of the Royal Historical Society (FRHistS) for his contribution to historical scholarship.

 Isherwood has a keen interest in digital humanities/online publishing.
-He is the project creator and co-lead of The First World War Letters of J.H.C.
+He is the project creator and co-lead of The First World War Letters of H.J.C.
 Peirs, a centennial First World War digital history project.
-Through this project he has taken students to France and Belgium twice for field research.
-Before Peirs, he was committed to mentoring student writers through his role as the founder and editor-in-chief of The Gettysburg Compiler from 2012 to 2016.
+Through this project he has taken students to France and Belgium twice for field research on First World War battlefields.
+He was also the creator and editor-in-chief of The Gettysburg Compiler from 2012 to 2016.

 Isherwood has been teaching undergraduates at Gettysburg College for a decade.
 He places particular emphasis in the classroom on interdisciplinary approaches, especially when examining the subject of war.
 He is a believer in the value of student/faculty research and he has supervised numerous independent studies as well as four Mellon/Kolbe summer scholars.
 He is also committed to experiential education and has led three backpacking trips to Scotland through the GRAB program.
 In 2019, he was honored to be recognized as the outstanding faculty mentor of undergraduate research in the humanities.